weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

     }
 ```

-Please see the [documentation](../modules/reader-generator-modules/index.md) for the appropriate module for more information on configurable properties.
+See the [documentation](../modules/reader-generator-modules/index.md) for the appropriate module for more information on configurable properties.

 </details>